Skip to main content

 6. Verity Errors

-Verity errors (sometimes called "accuracy to real-world" errors) occur when factual information is incorrect, regardless of the source.
+Verity errors occur when factual information is incorrect, regardless of the source.
+These are rare but dangerous.

 6.1 Factual Error